cashmusic/watt/content/work/backlinejemmurciano.md

 ###And what software?

 I started out recording on cassettes because that’s how I always saw my mom record her demos when I was a kid.
 I sometimes still do this.
 I love the dreamy warble and warmth of tape.
 When I started to record digitally I would use [GarageBand](https://www.apple.com/ios/garageband/) since it was readily available on Mac computers.
-In art school I learned how to use [Final Cut Pro](https://www.apple.com/final-cut-pro/) and [ProTools](http://www.avid.com/pro-tools)for video editing and sound design.
+In art school I learned how to use [Final Cut Pro](https://www.apple.com/final-cut-pro/) and [ProTools](http://www.avid.com/pro-tools) for video editing and sound design.
 In the last year, I’ve been using [Logic Pro X](https://www.apple.com/logic-pro/) to record my demos in my friend’s home studio.
 I really like the built-in drummers in that program.

 ###What would be your dream setup?